CaboLabs/criterion-spec/README.md

 ### Variable Declaration

 This example declares a `myVar` variable that has type `integer`.
 7In general the declarations are used to define the input variables of a rule.
-Refer to the [Crtierion Data Types](#criterion-data-types) section to see the possible types a variable can have.
+Refer to the [Criterion Data Types](#criterion-data-types) section to see the possible types a variable can have.

 ```json
 {